Notable People

 She made compressed biography feel spacious

 An obituary is a brutally constrained form.
-It has to summarize, judge, contextualize, and close, all while leaving the reader with a sense of a real person.
+It has to summarize, judge, contextualize, and close, all while leaving the reader with a sense of a person who actually lived.
 Fox excelled because she understood that compression does not have to mean thinness.

 Her pieces often made room for eccentricity, historical explanation, and one telling detail that suddenly re-sized a life.
 The result was that readers felt they had received more than a notice of death.
 They had been given a miniature work of narrative criticism.